kapicorp/kadet/README.md

 # Overview

 ## BaseObj
-BaseObj implements the basic object implementation that serializes into JSON or YAML.
+BaseObj implements the basic object that serializes into JSON or YAML.
 Setting keys in `self.root` means they will be serialized.
 Keys can be set as an hierarchy of attributes.
 The `self.body()` method is reserved for setting self.root on instantiation: